 - 1. Plan carefully and apply the product in accordance with the label requirements. - 2.
-At least two persons, a licenced/certified applicator and trained person, or two persons trained in accordance with the Applicator's Manual working under the direct supervision of the licenced/certified applicator must be present during fumigation of structures when entry into the structure for application of the fumigant is required.
-Appropriate respiratory protection, as outlined in Section 6 RESPIRATORY PROTECTION, MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm, which may occur during delivery/dispensing of product, while attending to spills and leaks and while monitoring hydrogen phosphide levels during the fumigation period.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn. - 3.
+At least two persons, a licensed/certified applicator and trained person, or two persons trained in accordance with the Applicator's Manual working under the direct supervision of the licensed/certified applicator must be present during fumigation of structures when entry into the structure for application of the fumigant is required.
+Appropriate respiratory protection, as outlined in Section 6, RESPIRATORY PROTECTION, MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown, which may occur during delivery/dispensing of product, while attending to spills and leaks and while monitoring hydrogen phosphide gas levels during the fumigation period. - 3.
 Apply fumigant from the outside when and where appropriate. - 4.
 Provide watchmen when you cannot secure the fumigated site and the fumigation zone from entry by unauthorized persons (e.g., by secondary locks, barricades, etc.) during the fumigation process. - 5.
 When entering sites/structures, always follow applicable provincial legislation for confined spaces. - 6.
 Document that the receiver of transport vehicles shipped piggyback by rail and/or shipping containers fumigated in-transit has been notified. - 7.
-Turn off any electric lights in the fumigated site and/or structure, as well as all nonessential electrical motors.
+Turn off any electric lights in the fumigated site and/or structure, as well as all non-essential electrical motors.